Amritanshu-nirjhar/PrepPulse-by-Quasar/README.md

 - **Logo/branding**: the Quasar mark is inline SVG in the `<nav>`, footer, and login panel.
 Swap it for a real logo file by replacing the `<svg>...</svg>` blocks with an `<img>` tag.
 - **Copy & stats**: all text lives directly in the HTML — search for the section by its `id` (`#about`, `#how`, `#chatbot`, `#impact`) to edit.
 - **Dashboard numbers**: the figures in the "Sample dashboard" section are clearly labeled as **illustrative example data**, not verified real-world statistics.
 Replace them with real numbers once connected to actual mess data.
 - **Login logic**: the form currently has no backend — `onsubmit="return false;"` just prevents the page from reloading.
-Wire it up to your auth provider or API of choice....
+Wire it up to your auth provider or API of choice......
+-

 ---